noahyohannes23/CS513-final-project/README.md

 This project predicts offensive play calling (run vs. pass) from a defensive coordinator's perspective using NFL play-by-play data.
 The model leverages **5 seasons of data (2021-2025)** with **temporal train/test splitting** to simulate real-world prediction of future games.

-**Key Achievement**: **76.6% test accuracy** predicting 2025 playoff-race games (weeks 11-13) after training on historical data, using XGBoost with 68 engineered features.
+**Key Achievement**: **76.6% test accuracy** predicting 2025 playoff-race games (weeks 11-13) after training on historical data, using XGBoost with 68 legitimate, leakage-free engineered features.

 ### What Makes This Project Unique?